Updates have been made to reflect the latest changes to ITP that were released on November 12, 2020 as part of the Big Sur OS release.

 As Safari tightens up cross-domain tracking via ITP, Adobe must maintain best practices for libraries that support customers as well as consumer privacy and choice.

-On Feb.
-21, 2019, Apple announced its latest update to ITP (Intelligent Tracking Prevention).
-Unlike previous versions focused on third party cookies, this version details new tracking prevention measures for first party cookies.
-All first party persistent cookies set through the document.cookie API, often known as “client-side” cookies, have their expiration capped at 7 days.
-Third party cookies will continue to be blocked, as stated in previous versions of ITP.
+As of November 10, 2020, all first-party persistent cookies set through the document.cookie API, often known as “client-side” cookies, and cookies set through first-party CNAME implementations in Safari and mobile iOS browsers have their expiration capped at seven days.
+Third-party cookies will continue to be blocked, as stated in previous versions of ITP.
 For more details on ITP 2.1 and the impact of Adobe solutions, read Safari ITP 2.1 Impact on Adobe Experience Cloud and Experience Platform Customers.

 As additional methods are created for tracking within Safari, they will be added as reference to this page.